balapriyac/30-Days-of-C/day-3/day-3-summary.md

     - A null character `\0` marks the end of a string.
     - Therefore a character array of size `k` can hold `k-1` characters, not including `\0`.
 - Are there any caveats yet?
+    - When you enter more characters than `<max_chars>`, you'll not be prompted for subsequent inputs.
+    - Rather, unprocessed characters from the previous input are read in from the buffer.
+    - To avoid this, you need to *flush* the input buffers before calling `fgets()` to read in the next input.